Providing compassionate care to your parent with dementia

 Helping your mother communicate

-One of the most devastating aspects of the disease are the changes to the brain that can affect your mother’s ability to communicate.
+One of the most difficult aspects of the disease are the changes to the brain that can affect your mother’s ability to communicate.
 To give her the compassionate care she needs, it is important that you are first able to understand each other.

 According to the Alzheimer’s Association, there will only be a few minor changes in the way your mom communicates during the early stages.
 For instance, she may repeat certain stories, have her sentences trail off or not be able to find the correct phrasing or words.

 As time progresses, she may speak much less often, invent new words, completely lose her thought processes, have an inability to understand certain words in a logical manner or use the same words repeatedly.
-This can make it very difficult to communicate with one another, which can become frustrating for caregivers.
+This can make it very difficult to communicate with one another, which can become frustrating for everyone.
 During this time, there are several ways you can help your mother express herself, according to the Alzheimer’s Association:

 - Find a place that’s quiet with limited distractions so she can focus.